angrybacon/doomsday-wiki/markdown/articles/2020/08/16/gangsta-trippin.md

 those presented here so they should not taken as gospel truth.

-In general, with your cantrips, you want to try and maximise the amount of cards you 'see'.
+In general, with your cantrips, you want to try and maximise the amount of cards you see.
 This gives you the most information to help you make the most informed decision you can in your gameplay actions.
 If presented with a turn one hand with a single Island, and presented with a choice of leading with a Ponder or Preordain generally it would be better to lead on the latter.